Momments8888/lifelens-legal/privacy.md

   reminders, and refill running-low alerts you ask for.
 - Deliver notifications you have opted into (reminders, medication doses, smart-recall prompts, weekly digest).
-- Sync health metrics you have explicitly connected (sleep, steps, heart rate).
+- Sync health metrics you have explicitly connected (steps, heart rate).
 - Attach weather at the time and place of a memory (via Open-Meteo and similar public weather APIs, with no personal identifiers).
 - Look up business details you save (via Google Places).
+- Save a memory's photo back to your device's photo library, only when you tap "Save photo".
 - Process subscription payments (via Stripe).
 - Send transactional emails such as password resets and, if you opt in, weekly digest emails summarizing your recent memories (via Resend).
 - Detect and prevent fraud, abuse, and security incidents.
 - Comply with legal obligations.

-## 4. AI processing
+## 4. AI processing (third-party AI — limited use)

 To power features such as summarization, natural-language search, photo understanding, prescription reading, and "Where did I park?" style Q&A,